magento/devdocs/src/guides/v2.2/cloud/docker/docker-config.md

       -  [php@7.2][php72]
    -  [Composer]
    -  [Docker]
-   -  File synchronization required for developer mode—use one of the following:
+   -  On MacOS and Windows, file synchronization is required for developer mode—use one of the following:
       -  [docker-sync]
       -  [mutagen]